lmzid/tabsearchcontent/README.md

 ## Acknowledgments

 - Thanks to all contributors
-- Inspired by the need for efficient cross-tab searching
+- Inspired by the need for efficient cross-tab searching # tabsearchcontent